xiazihang/openshift-workshop/session.md

 ---

 - Projects
-  - namespace: machanisam to scope resources in cluster {:&.moveIn}
+  - namespace: machanism to scope resources in cluster {:&.moveIn}

 [slide]